astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

 Temporary files and disk usage
 ===============================================================================

-This page aims to characterize intermediate files created by the hipscat-import catalog creation process.
+This page aims to characterize intermediate files created by the hats-import catalog creation process.
 Most users are going to be ok with setting the ``tmp_dir`` and not thinking much more about it.